-AB 3048 will ensure that consumers have the ability to use their privacy rights by requiring that browser vendors and suppliers of devices (for example, a mobile device or "smart" TV) include an easy to locate and use setting that enables the consumer to send an opt-out preference signal.
+AB 566 will ensure that consumers have the ability to use their privacy rights by requiring that browser vendors and browser engines include an easy to locate and use setting that enables the consumer to send an opt-out preference signal.
 This bill's approach will help reduce opt-out friction and make it easier for California residents to control their data, while also providing for flexibility by allowing the CPPA to adopt rules that will allow the law to keep pace with technology.